Applications for research projects to be carried out in Fall 2020 are due at 10:00 pm on Sunday, April 5.

 - Complete of the Responsible Conduct in Research and Scholarship Training prior to beginning the research project with the understanding that if it is not completed, the grant will be forfeited in full;

-- Participate in the Inquiry at UST poster session following the semester of research;
+- Participate in the Inquiry poster session following the semester of research;

 - Complete a final paper/project and submission of the paper to the Undergraduate Research Opportunities Program by the posted deadline; and

 - Complete a program exit survey which will be received at the end of the semester period.

 All Sustainability Scholars Grant Faculty Mentors are expected to: